jkotlinski/durexforth/CONTRIBUTING.md

 been successfully built.
 At this point you may test the system by typing at the prompt.
 You should disable Vice Warp Mode before doing so by pressing MOD-W or clicking on the green light next to 'Warp' on the status bar.
-To completely test the system, you may use the command
+To completely test the system, open deploy/tests.d64 and run
 ```
 include test
 ```